tomasbjerre/pull-request-notifier-for-bitbucket/README.md

 * Send custom HTTP headers
 * Can optionally use proxy to connect

-If you only want to trigger on RESCOPED_FROM, or RESCOPED_TO, you will also need to trigger on RESCOPED.
-Stash will fire an event, RESCOPED, if target and/or source branch is changed.
 The plugin has its own implementation to create the RESCOPED_FROM and RESCOPED_TO events.
-RESCOPED is transformed to RESCOPED_FROM if only source branch changed, RESCOPED_TO if only target branch changed and kept as RESCOPED if both changed.
+RESCOPED is transformed to RESCOPED_TO if target branch changed, RESCOPED_FROM if source branch, or both, changed.

 The filter text as well as the URL support variables.
 These are: